 If you’re genuinely selling products that are beneficial to your clients, then it won’t come across as a sales pitch.
 You don’t need to put a sales hat on, just speak about the products in a way that feels natural to you and your clients.
 If you take this approach you can have confidence that you’re adding value to your clients rather than trying to make more money.

-2. Solve your clients problems
+2. Help your clients to find solutions

-One of the best ways to upsell is with a problem solving approach.
+One of the best ways to upsell is with a problem-solving approach.
 Often your client has a problem they’re looking to solve and you can help by providing them with a solution.
 Here’s how to use this approach:

 Build a relationship